Policies and development related to youth affairs

-The development of youth policy issues is informed by the Government Programme, the National Child and Youth Policy Programme as well as other strategies and implementation plans of the Government, including the Government Programme’s key projects.
+The development of youth policy issues is informed by the Government Programme, the National Youth Work and Policy Programme as well as other strategies and implementation plans of the Government.

 Two Development Programmes for Child and Youth Policy (LANUKE programmes) were adopted under the previous Youth Act.
 These development programmes contained the national objectives of youth policy and provided guidelines for work related to youth policy programmes in the Regional State Administrative Agencies and municipalities.
 Programme implementation is assessed by the State Youth Council (previously known as the Advisory Council for Youth Affairs).
 The validity of the programme adopted for 2012-2015 was extended until the end of 2016.

 Pursuant to section 6 of the Youth Act, a State Youth Council (previously known as the Advisory Council for Youth Affairs) shall operate in conjunction with the Ministry of Education and Culture.
 The members of the Council are appointed by the Government.

 The tasks of the State Youth Council are:

 - to address issues of far-reaching and fundamental importance for young people and to assess the impacts of central government measures on young people and the services and activities targeted at them;

 - to submit initiatives and proposals aiming to develop youth policy;